fmarquezg/fmarquezg.github.io/_posts/2018-08-26-Punter-and-Tucker-hack.md

 <br>

-Using nflWAR's 2017 data I'll see and see how effective this strategy would be.
+Using <a href="https://github.com/ryurko/nflWAR" target="_blank">nflWAR's</a> 2017 data I got a solid idea of how effective and realistic this strategy could be.

 ## Drive Outcomes